The Zombies’ Unusual Path of Their ‘Odessey & Oracle’ LP

 Odessey & Oracle is #100 on Rolling Stone‘s 2003 list of the 500 greatest albums of all time.
 And, now, the long-reunited Zombies are on an extended victory lap to celebrate the album’s golden anniversary.
 Says Argent, “At the time we made it, we would have thought it was complete craziness that the songs would resonate 50 years later.”

-The Zombies’ Odessey & Oracle 2017 tour band, including original and current members
+The Zombies’ Odessey & Oracle 2017 touring lineup, including original and current members

 The Zombies continue to tour regularly with Blunstone on lead vocals, Argent on keyboards/vocals, guitarist Tom Toomey and Steve Rodford on drums.
 (Argent’s cousin, bass guitarist Jim Rodford, a founding member of the rock band Argent and a longtime member of the Kinks, died from injuries suffered in a fall in January 2018.
-The band recruited a Danish bass player, Soren Koch, to replace him.)
+The band recruited Danish bass player, Soren Koch, to replace him.)
+Tickets are available here and here.
+In 2019, they were finally inducted into the Rock & Roll Hall of Fame.

 Related: Review of The Zombies in Woodstock, NY, in 2018